Working with Namespaces and Services in Kubernetes

 kubectl get namespaces

-Step 2: Update the deployment.yml
+Step 2: Update the deployment.yml File

-to specify the namespace:
+Modify your deployment.yml to specify the namespace:

 apiVersion: apps/v1